Arizona Time Zone: Understanding DST & Local Times

 Why Arizona Doesn’t Observe Daylight Saving Time

-Think about it: Arizona summers are notoriously hot.
+Arizona summers are notoriously hot.
 The scorching temperatures mean most outdoor activities, and even daily life, shift to the cooler early mornings and evenings.
-The idea of pushing the clock forward an extra hour, making evenings even hotter and brighter, was not appealing to residents.
+The idea of pushing the clock forward an extra hour, making evenings even hotter and brighter, wasn’t appealing to residents.
 They preferred to keep their daylight hours aligned with the natural progression of the sun, especially during the hottest months.
+This exemption means that Arizona effectively stays on what would be considered “winter time” year-round, relative to states that observe DST.
+This consistency is a key feature of the Arizona time zone.

 Arizona’s Place in Mountain Standard Time (MST)